veganaize/closure-compiler/toString-And-valueOf.md

-# toString and valueOf are assumed to be effectively side-effect free.

 # Introduction

 To facilitate better optimization in the common case the Closure Compiler assumes toString and valueOf implementation are effectively side-effect free.